securing/midsummer/06_Popiel/README.md

 }
 ```

-Just like that, we successfully register an OAuth 2.0 Client!
-Now we can use it to exchance the leaked authorization code for a token.
+Just like that, we successfully registered an OAuth 2.0 Client!
+Now we can attempt to exchange the leaked authorization code for a token.
+This will only work if the server is not checking whether the authorization code is bound to the client that initiated the original flow.

 To do this, we first much find an endpoint that's responsible for handing those tokens out.
 Thankfully, we already discovered it: `/apps/oauth2/api/v1/token`.

-Let's create a proper request now.
-For this, we need this to [provide a few parameters](https://developer.okta.com/blog/2018/04/10/oauth-authorization-code-grant-type#exchange-the-authorization-code-for-an-access-token):
+Let's craft the final request.
+For this, we need to [provide a few parameters](https://developer.okta.com/blog/2018/04/10/oauth-authorization-code-grant-type#exchange-the-authorization-code-for-an-access-token):
 - `grant_type=authorization_code` to let the server know we want to exchange the code for a token
 - `code` being the leaked authorization code
-- `redirect_uri`, `client_id`, `client_secret` having the same values as our newly added Client
+- `redirect_uri`, `client_id`, `client_secret` having the same values used to register a new Client

-With that out of the way, we can finally craft and send the request:
+With that out of the way, we can finally send the request:

 <details>
-<summary>View HTTP Request</summary>
+<summary>View HTTP request</summary>

 ```HTTP
 POST /apps/oauth2/api/v1/token HTTP/1.1